 As a first Christian country, this holiday has a big importance in our spiritual traditions.
 Easter or Pascha is a festival celebrating the resurrection of Jesus from the dead.
 This holiday is one of the five main holidays in the Armenian Apostolic Church.

-As Zatik is moveable feast every year the day of celebration is changing.
-The Armenian Apostolic Church celebrates on the first Sunday of spring full moon during March 22 – April 26.
+As Zatik is a moveable feast every year the day of celebration is changing.
+The Armenian Apostolic Church celebrates on the first Sunday of spring full moon from March 22 – April 26.

-The Holy Week preceding the Easter, so that the main events start from Saturday and ends on Monday.
-Saturday evening is the liturgy of the resurrection of Jesus, after it everyone takes a lantern with a light from the church, brings home and put on the table.
+The Holy Week preceding Easter, so that the main events start from Saturday and end on Monday.
+Saturday evening is the liturgy of the resurrection of Jesus, after it everyone takes a lantern with light from the church, brings home and puts on the table.
 The final liturgy finishes the Great Lent and after it, Armenians salute each other by saying «Քրիստոս հարյավ ի մեռելոց» (Kristos hariav I merelots) and answering «Օրհնյալ է հարությունը Քրիստոսի» (orhnyale harurtyune Kristosi).

 The oldest and the most important holiday of Armenians is being celebrated with great ceremony.
 That day we dye eggs which is a symbol of new life and rebirth; we dye them in deep red color which means the blood of Christ.
 And the funniest part of the Easter is the part of playing games with eggs; egg tapping is a contest game for the hardest one, the players tap each other’s eggs, the one who breaks many eggs is the winner of the game.